 Online Literary Criticism Collection from Internet Public Library.
 Links to some 4745 critical Websites.
 You can browse for criticism by author's last name, browse by title, browse by literary period and by nationality, e.g. American Literature, as well as British, Canadian, French, Italian, German, Russian, Spanish, Latin American, Japanese, Chinese and Other Literature.
 Check out also IPL's Online Literary Criticism Guide where you will be guided to the Best Starting Places on the Web, Other Useful Starting Places, and Starting Places for Particular Time Periods.

 Academy of American Poets - Poets & Poetry.
-Find a poet from biographies of 540 poets.
-Browse over 1800 poems by keyword, title, or first line.
+Find a poet from biographies of over 1000 poets.
+Browse over 5800 poems by keyword, title, or first line.
 Listen to 150 audio clips of poems read by authors.
+Lessons Plans for Teachers.